Jean-Pierre Gorges: Deputy

 Jean-Pierre Gorges has been a member of parliament since 2002 and was re-elected in 2007 with a lead of only 59 votes.
 He is a member of the UMP group and the finance committee of the Assemblée nationale.
 Two appeals were lodged with the Conseil constitutionnel regarding the validity of this election.

 The annulment of the election by the Constitutional Council on 19 November 2007 was based on "the organisation by Mr Gorges, in his capacity as president of the public housing office of Chartres, of 18 housing inauguration ceremonies between March and April 2007, in which he participated".
 "The repetition of these events within a short period of time is of the nature of a manoeuvre which, in view of the small difference in the number of votes (57), altered the result of the election", the Constitutional Council ruled.

-He was finally defeated by the socialist Françoise Vallet in the by 56.26% to 43.74%.
+He was defeated by the socialist candidate Françoise Vallet in the 3 February 2008 legislative by-election, receiving 43.74% of the vote against 56.26% for Vallet.

 He was the author of one of the six appeals lodged against this election on 13 February.
 These appeals denounced the intrusion of the Leclerc hypermarket in Luisant and its CEO Olivier Ducatel.
 The latter reproached Jean-Pierre Gorges for preventing him from installing his supermarket in the Barjouville area.
 The latter asserted that he preferred to defend small businesses.

 The distribution of leaflets calling for a vote against the mayor of Chartres, the fact that Françoise Vallet went to this hypermarket in the company of Ségolène Royal and that she demonstrated in front of the Hôtel de Ville (town hall) of Chartres with employees are the reasons given to explain these appeals.